 B.Arch Examination: For admissions to B.Arch programme, there is no need to appear for the DCET 2019.
 However, they have to appear for National Aptitude Test for Architecture (NATA).NATA is for admission of candidates to the first year of five-year full-time B. Arch.
 Degree course.
 They should be NATA qualified and scored a minimum of 40% marks in the examination.

-Those who fulfil the requirements should submit their NATA scores along with the copy of Diploma Marks Card (by boldly writing their DCET Number on the NATA scorecard) to the KEA either in person or only through ‘Speed Post’ before the last date.
+Those who fulfil the requirements should submit their NATA scores along with the copy of Diploma Marks Card (by boldly writing their DCET Number on the NATA scorecard) to the KEA either in person or only through ‘Speed Post’ on or before on or before July 15, 2019.

 Kannada Language Test for Karnataka DCET 2019